-Savoir Flair set out to find you an answer, discovering everything from an art-centric property and a hotel centered around cinema to a charming little B&B located by Dubai Creek, a new opening that will keep the kids entertained for hours on end, the region’s first member of Design Hotels, and more, proving there’s a boutique hotel that’s just perfect for you – regardless of what you’re into.
+We went on a journey through every nook and cranny of the city to find best boutique hotels in the city.
+From a cinema-themed property and a charming little B&B located by Dubai Creek to the region’s first member of Design Hotels, and more, we think we’ve found a boutique hotel that’s just perfect for you – regardless of what you’re into.

 Al Seef Heritage Hotel